If you’re self-employed, accounting software can make it much simpler to manage your finances.

 Benefits of cloud-based FreshBooks include the user-friendly interface and lack of jargon.
 It’s designed for freelancers and small businesses with basic accounting needs, so it focuses on things like invoicing and expense tracking.
 It integrates with apps like PayPal and Zendesk.

 FreshBooks starts at £11 a month for its 'Lite' package.
 FreshBooks says its packages have everything you need to stay compliant with Making Tax Digital, so check it suits your needs.
+They also offer some useful resources for businesses, such as this free invoice template.

 Sage is a big enterprise software provider, but Sage Business Cloud Accounting is its cloud accounting software offering for small businesses.
 It can help you with everything you’d expect, like invoicing, cashflow, and payroll.